tcoates3/dqm4hep-doc/docs/user-manual/quality-test.md

 </qtest>
 ```

 The optional arguments `UseUnderflow` and  `UseOverflow` control whether the overflow and underflow bins are used to calculate the chi-squared.
-These may be either `false` or `true`.
+These may be either `false <string>` or `true`.
 By default, both of these are `false`.

 ### Chi2Test
 This test takes a monitor element and an attached reference, and performs the Pearson chi-squared test on the two objects.
 Both objects must be TH1s.
 The result is the p-value output by the chi-squared test.
 This is analogous to the Kolmorogov-Smirnov test (above), but is designed for binned data in histograms.